The Mountain Road

 The Mountain Road is a 1960 war film starring James Stewart and directed by Daniel Mann.
-Set in China and based on the 1958 novel of the same name by journalist-historian Theodore H. White, the film follows the attempts of a U.S. Army major to destroy bridges and roads potentially useful to the Japanese during World War II.
+Set in China and based on the 1958 novel of the same name by journalist-historian Theodore H. White, the film follows the attempts of a U.S. Army major to destroy bridges and roads potentially useful to the Japanese during World War II and the Second Sino-Japanese War.
 White's time covering China for Time magazine during the war led to an interview with former OSS Major Frank Gleason Jr., who served as head of a demolition crew that inspired the story and film.
-Gleason was later hired as an uncredited technical consultant for the film.
+Gleason was later hired as an uncredited technical adviser for the film.

-The film is a rather somber treatment of World War II and includes themes that were taboo for Hollywood during the war years, such as tensions between allies and racism among American troops.
+The film is a rather somber treatment of World War II and the Second Sino-Japanese War.
+This includes themes that were taboo for Hollywood during the war years, such as tensions between allies and racism among American troops.
 The protagonist is a frustrated and morally conflicted U.S. officer unsure about the value of his mission.
 For these reasons, The Mountain Road is often labeled as anti-war, but it was made with the cooperation of the Pentagon, and it is much more respectful of the military as an institution than are the well-known anti-war films of the 1960s and 1970s.

-As a World War II combat veteran, Stewart had vowed never to make a war film, concerned they were rarely realistic.
+As a World War II combat veteran, Stewart had vowed never to make a war film, concerned that they were rarely realistic.
 The Mountain Road was the only war movie set during World War II in which he starred as a combatant.
-Stewart, however, had been featured in a wartime short, Winning Your Wings (1942) and in a civilian role in Malaya (1949).
-Harry Morgan, another cast member in The Mountain Road, later said he believed that Stewart made an "exception for this film because it was definitely anti-war."
+Stewart, however, had been featured in a wartime short, Winning Your Wings (1942), and in a civilian role in Malaya (1949).
+Harry Morgan, another cast member in The Mountain Road, later said that he believed that Stewart made an "exception for this film because it was definitely anti-war".